api-platform/docs/core/graphql.md

 # ...
 ```

+### Disable GraphQL Playground with Laravel

+> [!WARNING]
+> This is not yet available with Laravel, you're welcome to contribute [on Github](github.com/api-platform/core)

 ### Add another Location for GraphQL Playground

-You can add a different location besides `/graphql/graphql_playground`:
+You can add a different location besides `/graphql/graphql_playground`.

+### Symfony config routes for GraphQL Playground

+Using the Symfony variant we can do this modification by adding the following code:

 ```yaml
 # app/config/routes.yaml